$m$-adic residue codes over $\mathbb{F}_q[v]/(v^s-v)$ and their application to quantum codes: Conclusion and Future Remarks

 \section{Conclusion and Future Remarks}

-In this paper, we generalize results of \cite{kuruz} to the non-chain quotient ring $F_\mathbb{q}[v]/(v^s-v),$ where $q$ is a prime power and $s$ is an integer.
-We study the algebraic structure of $m$-adic residue codes over $\mathbb{F}_q[v]/(v^s-v)$ in spite of the fact that previous papers worked over finite fields.
+In this paper, we generalize results of \cite{kuruz} to the non-chain quotient ring $\mathcal{R}_{q,s},$ where $q$ is a prime power and $s$ is an integer.
+We study the algebraic structure of $m$-adic residue codes over $ \mathcal{R}_{q,s}$ in spite of the fact that previous papers worked over finite fields.
 Further, these previous papers have more restrictions on the parameters of the codes they obtained.
 We achieve to obtain some optimal codes with respect to Griesmer bound for rings (see \cite{shiro}), which makes this study even more remarkable.
-It can be shown that for some special cases, the generators of the $m$-adic residue codes over $\mathbb{F}_{q}[v]/(v^s-v)$ are palindromic.
-Thus, by help of this fact DNA codes can be constructed as a future work.
+We seek a condition for the existence of dual-containing $m$-adic residue codes over $\mathcal{R}_{q,s},$ and by taking their Gray images, we construct a family of quantum error correcting codes.
+By giving some examples, we complete the paper.